-- 55 A person will not be eligible for election or appointment to the board unless he is a member of the organisation. - 56 A person will not be eligible for election or appointment to the board if he is: - 56.1 disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; or - 56.2 an employee of the organisation.
+- A person will not be eligible for election or appointment to the board unless he/she is a member of the organisation or has been nominated for election/appointment to the board by a member which is a corporate body. - A person shall not be eligible for election/appointment to the board if he/she is an employee of the organisation. - A person will not be eligible for election or appointment to the board if he/she is: - disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; or - 56.2 an employee of the organisation.